nasa/bigstac/tester/README.md

 | value       | Yes      | POLYGON((... | data to search with, ex: geometry: a Polygon
 | description |          | anything     | optional note on the test

+### JSON Schema

+jv was used to validate the schema, this can be found at:

+    go install github.com/santhosh-tekuri/jsonschema/cmd/jv@latest

 ## Testing cases

 * Top level Parquet (metadata) Field 'Bounds' filtering